rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

 *Images Source*: [http://www.dbas-oracle.com/2013/05/How-to-Analyze-or-Read-OS-Watcher-Output-in-three-easy-steps-With-Example.html](http://www.dbas-oracle.com/2013/05/How-to-Analyze-or-Read-OS-Watcher-Output-in-three-easy-steps-With-Example.html)

-The snapshot from midnight shows good performance and the one from 7:32 AM shows poor performance.
+The snapshot from midnight shows good performance, and the one from 7:32 AM shows poor performance.
 Note the following indications of poor performance in the second snapshot:

 - Several disks are 100% busy, as seen in the **%util** column.
 - The **r/s** column shows a very high number of reads per second.
 - The **avg-cpu %idle** statistic shows the system is 0% idle versus 92% idle in the earlier snapshot.